FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 tables.
 This branch does not use that mechanism because OSPF does not yet have a complete callback-backed native OSPF YANG model to serve as the source of truth.
-Instead, RFC 9129 is implemented directly as the canonical northbound surface for the OSPF behavior it covers.
+Instead, RFC 9129 is implemented directly as the canonical northbound surface for the OSPF behaviour it covers.

 Current Implementation
 ----------------------